particle-iot/docs/src/content/quickstart/workbench.md

 ![Install dependencies](/assets/images/workbench/install6.png)

+### Manual installation

+The installer-based method described above is recommended, but if you prefer to install manually, click to expand the manual installation section.

 {{collapse op="start" label="Manual install alternative (optional)"}}

-The installer-based method described above is recommended, but if you prefer to install manually:

 - If you have not already done so, [download Visual Studio Code](https://code.visualstudio.com/) for Mac, Windows, or Linux.
 We recommend the Stable build.
 If you already have Visual Studio Code install you can add the Particle Workbench to your existing install.